CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab03.md

 ## Task 5: Test the flow

-In this task you’ll test the deployed flow by running a compute session, sending a sample query, and verifying that the chat responds with appropriate travel recommendations.
+In this task, you’ll test the deployed flow by running a compute session, sending a sample query, and verifying that the chat responds with appropriate travel recommendations.

 1. Ensure the **compute session is running (1)**.
 If not, wait for it to start.